 In the case of urine samples, the sample must be collected in a restroom or other private facility behind a closed stall; a sample shall be collected in sufficient quantity for splitting into two (2) separate samples, pursuant to rules of the State Board of Health, to provide for any subsequent independent analysis in the event of a challenge of the test results of the main sample.
 The test monitor shall not observe any applicant or employee while the sample is being produced, but the test monitor may be present outside the stall to listen for the normal sounds of urination in order to guard against tampered samples and to ensure an accurate chain of custody.
 The test monitor may verify the normal warmth and the appearance of the sample.
-If, at any time during the testing procedure, the test monitor may stop the procedure and inform the test coordinator.
+If, at any time during the testing procedure, the test monitor has reason to believe or suspect that an applicant or employee is tampering with the sample, the test monitor may stop the procedure and inform the test coordinator.
 The test monitor shall be of the same gender as the applicant or employee giving the sample.